5 Trends Higher Ed. Procurement Officers Need to Succeed

 - Talent management;

 - Customer engagement.

 Q: What unique challenges do procurement officers in higher education face?

 First of all, higher education is a very decentralized environment with a stakeholder base comprised of academics and researchers.
 Each have their own needs and are primarily focused on how they can best meet their individual needs.
-Academic institutions also are often behind the technology curve and are slow to buy in to automated processes especially if they don’t see a direct benefit from them.
+Academic institutions are also often behind the technology curve and are slow to buy in to automated processes, especially if they don’t see a direct benefit from them.
 This poses a very big challenge to procurement because your goal is to ensure stakeholders are purchasing in the most efficient and effective way possible.

 Q: So, how do you get around these challenges?

 The most important thing to do is to get buy-in from your stakeholders.
 The best thing to do is make them part of the process by listening to their needs and understanding what they really need; and then guide them in a manner that is beneficial to them individually and in the best interest for the institution as a whole.

 Whether that be new technology, additional or fewer staff — it’s important that processes make sense to stakeholders.
 When you set them up for success and truly meet their needs, you will get buy-in for new processes and technology.